-Example: Betty works an eight-hour shift as a secretary and gets an unpaid half-hour off for her lunch.
+Example: Betty works an eight-hour shift as a secretary and gets an unpaid half-hour period off for her lunch.
 However, her boss insists she remain at her desk during this half-hour to field any phone calls and walk-ins.
 Since Betty is still “on duty” during her 30-minute lunch, her boss is denying her a true meal break and is making her work that half-hour for free.

 Also note federal law does not require employers to give meal breaks to employees at all.
 Fortunately, employers in Nevada must follow Nevada law.2

 1.1.
-Using paid rest breaks to eat
+Using paid rest break time to eat